Fraud Response Plan

 4.3 Staff who have concerns are required to report them as soon as possible to their immediate line manager.

-4.4 If the member of staff feels unable to raise a particular concern with their line manager, for whatever reason, they are required to raise the concern with their Director.
+4.4 If the member of staff feels unable to raise a particular concern with their line manager, for whatever reason, they are required to raise the concern with their director.

 4.5 If these channels have been followed and the member of staff still has concerns, or the member of staff feels that the concern is so serious that they cannot discuss it with any of the above, they are required to discuss their concern directly with the Director of Corporate Support Services.